 - 1. Work with Congress, the administration including both regulatory and non-regulatory agencies to ensure successful implementation of the RFS for the benefit of corn farmers. - 2.
 Promote the expanded use of ethanol through continued collaboration. - a.
 Reinstate the CAFE Credits for Flex-Fuel Vehicles either through regulation or legislation. - b.
 Support the use of the term Flex Fuel. - c.
-Support development of ASTM standards for ethanol blends. - 3.
-Secure incentives and requirements to achieve nationwide installation of flex fuel pumps and related infrastructure. - 4.
-Support and promote fuel cell technology with utilization of ethanol as a primary energy source. - 5.
-Support corn and ethanol industry research and investment into economic and sustainable liquid fuel low carbon technologies to further improve GHG accounting score. - 6.
+Support development of ASTM standards for ethanol blends. - Secure incentives and requirements to achieve nationwide installation of flex fuel pumps and related infrastructure. - 4.
+Support and promote fuel cell technology with utilization of ethanol as a primary energy source.

+- 5. Support corn and ethanol industry research and investment into economic and sustainable liquid fuel low carbon technologies to further improve GHG accounting score. - 6.
 Support using marginal petroleum source emissions as the petroleum baseline when calculating GHG regulations for biofuels. - 7.
-Support industry efforts to address the dispenser certifications that are required by fire marshals and other regulatory officials in order to sell high level blends of ethanol.

-- 8. We support all agriculture-related businesses (seed companies, chemical companies, ag fuel companies, cooperatives, etc.) utilization of biofuels in their fleet vehicles.
+Support industry efforts to address the dispenser certifications that are required by fire marshals and other regulatory officials in order to sell high level blends of ethanol. - 8.
+Support all agriculture-related businesses (seed companies, chemical companies, ag fuel companies, cooperatives, etc.) utilization of biofuels in their fleet vehicles.
 (Int.
 2019) - 9.
 Complete an independent economic impact assessment of a federal low carbon fuel standard compared to a High Octane Low Carbon (HOLC) Fuel Standard regarding corn demand, grower profitability, input costs, and freedom to farm.
 Proposed Completion April 30, 2021.
 (Int.
-2021)
+2021) - 10.
+Ensure a level playing field between electric and biofuels vehicles based on a full life cycle analysis using Argonne's latest GREET model.
+(Int.
+2022)